lmullen/lincolnmullen.com/source/_posts/2014-02-05-using-a-global-rakefile-with-pandoc.markdown

 - writing
 ---

-I wrote a post a while ago about [how to use Rake to automate the process of building PDFs using Pandoc](http://lincolnmullen.com/blog/rake-and-pandoc/).
+I wrote a post a while ago about [how to use Rake to automate the process of building PDFs using Pandoc][].
 The idea is that you drop the Rakefile into each project that has Markdown files, and by running `rake pdfs` you can generate the PDFs without typing long and awkward Pandoc commands.
 It works great.

-But since I'm lazy (in the [sense used by Larry Wall](http://threevirtues.com/)), it's too much work to copy the Rakefile into each project.
-I just [learned](http://www.stuartellis.eu/articles/rake/) that you can use global Rakefiles, which will then be available in any directory.
-Here is how to do it.
+But since I'm lazy (in the [sense used by Larry Wall][]), it's too much work to copy the Rakefile into each project.
+I just [learned][] that you can use global Rakefiles, which will then be available in any directory.
+Here is [how to do it][].

 First, create the directory `~/.rake`.
 Then in that directory create a file `pandoc.rake`.
 The file should contain something like this: